mui/material-ui/docs/src/pages/customization/themes/themes.md

 ### `withTheme()(Component) => Component`

-Provide the `theme` object as a property of the input component.
+Provide the `theme` object as a property of the input component so it can be used in the render method.

 #### Arguments